If you love turkeyiStock/bhofack2

 You are a patient person.
 Fools who argue over dark meat or light have missed the point: a turkey dinner is one worth waiting for, especially if that wait includes football.
 You believe in second helpings, and second chances.
 Nobody needs to explain to you how each November a gobbling punchline suddenly turns majestic, widely beloved, and the vivacious golden-brown hue of a Florida bachelor.
+(But: Don't mess up the turkey!
+Get our FREE guide for an unforgettable Thanksgiving.
+You'll get easy recipes, kid-friendly crafts and games, inspiring traditions, and more ideas for the best holiday yet.)

 It's perhaps the most popular side dish on the table, but that doesn't make you a conformist.
 Consider these potato preferences…WITH gravy: You are more concerned with immediate happiness than future consequences.
 WITHOUT gravy: You may feel you aren't entitled to true satisfaction, thanks to some imaginary, parent-instilled inadequacy from your youth—or maybe that's just indigestion.
 ONLY gravy: You have a very good relationship with your cardiologist.

 The coziest side dish on the table often appeals to the emotionally vulnerable.
 You never miss Thanksgiving at Mom's (even though she can be a bit, well, stufficating).
 Drawn to warm, sheltered places, even the most content stuffing-lover may still be looking for that metaphorical "missing turkey" in his life.
+(Related: Here are the best and worst Thanksgiving foods for your weight.)

 At once dessert and dinner, sweet potato casserole is a paradoxical dish, and you are a paradoxical soul.
 You are self-indulgent, and yet self-improving, like a marathon runner with a pocket full of Twinkies.
 You are all about the blurred lines.
 It may be a cliché, but you truly do want to have your cake and eat kale too.